sanD9090/faxocAssignment/README.md

 # How to run this

-first npm i then start the fake json server with the command "json-server --watch db.json" and finally ng s
+first "npm i" then start the fake json server with the command "json-server --watch db.json" and finally "ng s"

 # Tasks done